SecretsAndLies/nand2tetris-bolt/InstallDir/Readme.txt

 variables.

-If the GUI doesn't work properly, make sure that you are using the version 1.3 or later of the JRE/JDK.
-Our software may work on version 1.2 as well, but with many GUI problems.
+If the GUI doesn't work properly, make sure that you are using the version 8 or later of the JRE/JDK.